dgroomes/stackoverflow-look-back/README.md

     * Find the "Votes" tab and click it.
     * For me, my Votes tab navigates to this URL: <https://stackoverflow.com/users/1333713/david-groomes?tab=votes>
 1. Scrape the votes data
-    * Navigate to a page.
     * Click the blue puzzle icon in the top right of the window
     * Click the "stackoverflow-static" extension entry
     * Wait for a second (not sure why it's so slow)
-    * Click the "Scrape votes" button
+    * A popup will show up letting you know that the action should have already been executed.
+Check the console logs!
+      The votes data should have been scraped and saved to Chrome storage.
-1. DOES NOT WORK Expand the post data
+1. IN PROGRESS Expand the post data
     * Go to the [Stack Exchange Data Explorer](https://data.stackexchange.com/stackoverflow/query/new)
+        * If not logged in, then log in and navigate back to the original page.
     * Repeat the earlier steps to open the extension entry
-    * Click the "Expand posts" button
-    * todo
-    * The posts data will be downloaded in a file named `stackoverflow-posts.json`
+    * The same popup will appear.
+The post data should have been expanded and saved into Chrome storage.
-1. Generate HTML
+1. TODO Generate HTML
-    * todo

 Follow these instructions to run the tool the manual way.
 It requires more steps: